 Boy (oil & glaze medium on canvas, 120 x 140 cm, 2023).

-This is a series where one painting leads to another, starting with a queen and ending with a clown.
+Timeline is a series in which one painting leads to another, as if traveling through time, starting with a queen and ending with a mummy.

-In the last series Odalisque I crop an image with a canvas that is less than half wider than it is tall, leaving only a part of the subject visible.
+In this series I crop an image with a canvas that is less than half wider than it is tall, leaving only part of the subject visible.

 The painting The Interior Mind was intended as the beginning of a new chapter in the double series.
-Now it seems to be the end point, for now.
+Now it seems to be the end point.

 The Interior Mind (oil & glaze medium on canvas, 160 x 200 cm, 2023).